All Episodes

 Do you think anybody should be there that may just potentially fight back?

-The students, I I don't know that let me ask you a question.
+The students, I don't know that.

 You're just a youngster at college.

-Uh I re I remember college and my freshman year was the toughest three years of my life.
+My freshman year was the toughest three years of my life.

-Uh And you're just a youngster there.
+And you're just a youngster there.

 Let me ask you a question.

-Would you want when you grow up and have a little kid, well, you know, a little squirt, a little Melissa.
+Would you want, when you grow up and have a little kid, well, you know, a little squirt, a little Melissa, and you send them off to second grade, to third grade.

-Would you feel better or worse if someone, say a faculty member or the principal, was properly trained in the use of a firearm and was there for defensive purposes.
+Would you feel better or worse if someone, say a faculty member or the principal, was properly trained in the use of a firearm and was there for defensive purposes?

 Oh, but still better.